GritiusX/Fullstack-Airbnb-Small-Clone/README.md

 ## Installation Instructions

-After the project has been cloned in your Code editor, you must run the following command:
+After the project has been cloned in your Code editor, on both folders you must run the following command:

 ```
 npm install